Medicare Or Employer Provided Health Insurance?

 The second most important number to consider is the maximum out-of-pocket (MOOP).
 The MOOP is the most you pay yourself personally.
 It is the maximum risk for which you are on the hook.
 After reaching that number, the health insurance covers your medical expenses 100%.
 MOOPs are generally large numbers.
 Paying the MOOP would significantly affect most families’ bottom line.

 What is your employer’s health insurance MOOP compared to a Medicare Advantage Plan, Medicare Supplement, and Medicare Part D prescription drug plan?
 These numbers are usually figured differently, so be careful to make sure you are comparing apples to apples.

-When you accurately review your Medicare options to your current employer’s health insurance plan, you have the essential information for making a decision.
+When you accurately review your Medicare options with your current employer’s health insurance plan, you have the essential information for making a decision.
 Will you stay on your employer’s health plan or drop the plan and go on Medicare?

-Spouse & Children Are Part of the Equation
+Spouses & Children Are Part of the Equation

 Other considerations are spouses and perhaps even children.

 If your spouse, who may be younger, cannot find health insurance from an employer or marketplace at a reasonable price, and you plan to continue working anyway, remaining on your employer’s health insurance will probably be the better choice.
 The same is especially true when children are involved.

 To make a real comparison, you need real numbers.
 You need the numbers from your employer’s health insurance plan, and you need the numbers from Medicare, the many Medigap policies, the Part D prescription drug plans, and the Medicare Advantage plans.

 We help clients lay out these many plans and numbers clearly and concisely, so you can consider your options and make thoughtful plans and good choices.

 We cost you nothing.
 The insurance companies and Medicare cover the cost.